Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A nature haven just north of the Piedmont.

-📍 Google Maps | 👉 Browse Winston-Salem Hotels on Booking
+📍 Google Maps | 👉 Browse Hotels Near Hanging Rock on Expedia

-Just north of Winston-Salem in the Piedmont is Hanging Rock State Park.
+Hanging Rock State Park is just north of Winston-Salem in the Piedmont.
 Hanging Rock offers everything you could ask for in a nature park: trails, camping, picnicking spots, rivers, and waterfalls.
-This nature park even has a beach for swimming and places to canoe.
+It even has a beach for swimming and places to canoe.

 Asheville

-Asheville is located in the heart of Western North Carolina amongst the surrounding Blue Ridge Mountains.
-This artsy city is full of character and boasts a lot of the region’s best in terms of food, art, culture, and beer.
+Asheville is located in the heart of Western North Carolina amongst the Blue Ridge Mountains.
+This artsy city is full of character and boasts a lot of the region’s best attractions in terms of food, art, culture, and beer.

 Charlotte